telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 Expression Language (see definition [below](#language-description)).
 In order for the complete expression to be evaluated, all the expression patterns must be evaluatable (there must be a value in the measurement for all the variables of all the expression patterns).

+Note that you need to include in the provision operation all the attributes required as inputs for the expressions.
+In this example, they are `level`, `latitude` and `longitude`.
+Otherwise the device sending the measures will get `{"name":"ATTRIBUTE_NOT_FOUND","message":"Some of the attributes does not exist"}` when it sends some of these and the expression will not be calculated.

 The exact same syntax works for Configuration and Device provisioning.